 The presence of fall armyworms and their damage are recorded as part of bollworm scouting.
 Additional samples are usually unnecessary.
-Damage from fall and beet armyworms is typically low or absent in Bollgard II and in WideStrike cotton lines, with the rare exception of 1) beet armyworms moving into adjacent cotton from pigweed infestations, or 2) fall armyworm moving over into cotton some weed hosts.
-However, fall armyworm larvae resistant to one of the two genes in WideStrike cotton (Cry1F) were found on field corn in eastern North Carolina in 2013.
+Damage from fall and beet armyworms is typically low or absent in Bollgard II, TwinLink, WideStrike, and WideStrike3 cotton varieties, with the rare exception of (1) beet armyworms moving into adjacent cotton from pigweed infestations, or (2) fall armyworms moving over into cotton from weed hosts.
+However, fall armyworm larvae resistant to one of the two proteins in WideStrike cotton (Cry1F) were found on field corn in eastern North Carolina in 2013 through 2015.
 How widespread this resistance is in North Carolina going forward and to what extent this resistance may affect cotton is unknown at this time.
 However, fall armyworms are usually only a sporadic pest of cotton, even back in the conventional cotton days.
-Because FAW migrate into North Carolina from farther south, their numbers vary greatly from year to year and normally reach higher levels in the southern and far eastern counties.
+Because fall armyworms migrate into North Carolina from farther south, their numbers vary greatly from year to year and normally reach higher levels in the southern and far eastern counties.

-Beet armyworms are rarely cotton pests in North Carolina in two-gene Bt cotton, although a few are noted on cotton almost every year, thought usually at low levels.
+Beet armyworms are rarely cotton pests in North Carolina in two-protein Bt cotton, although a few are noted on cotton almost every year, though usually at low levels.